Woo Hoo, Witchy Woman

 Tell me if I am wrong, but I believe them to be the sorceresses who dragged me along in my dreaming the other day.
 They exude the same mysterious atmosphere, somewhere between mysticism and light-footedness.
-I have to concentrate to see how many there are.
+I have to concentrate on seeing how many there are.
 I count one-two-three-four-five and watch them one by one.
-Two are not as exotic as in my dreaming, but, it was dark.
+Two are not as exotic as in my dreaming, but it was dark.

 The other woman has beautiful long red curly hair.
-She is quite sturdy and makes a social and friendly impression with her rosy cheeks, a long pleated skirt and thatched basket on her arm.
+She is pretty sturdy and makes a social and friendly impression with her rosy cheeks, a long pleated skirt, and thatched basket on her arm.
 Immediately, she puts me at ease.

-The three dark women mirror the image of each other, they must be sisters.
-All three of them are dressed in black, and with their dark hair tied back, their caramel-colored skin and with big dark brown eyes they are true exotics.
+The three dark women mirror the image of each other; they must be sisters.
+All three of them are dressed in black, and with their dark hair tied back, their caramel-colored skin, and big dark brown eyes, they are true exotics.
 They stand, or rather they hang between the other two, as though they are about to fall asleep any minute.
 The one in the middle is not half as slender as the other two, but all three seem smaller than the other two women.
 They stare at me silently without making me uncomfortable.

 Without the interference of any tone of voice, I hear: “Hello, here we are, pleased to meet you.”

 I would love to start a conversation, but I have other plans for now and promise to come back later to get better acquainted.

 I fly along with the eagle, and from the air, I see the red path down below, bending like a thin trail through the rocky west, and I dive downward after the eagle.
 Like the first time, we land at the start of the trail, and after a short walk, we fly over the green palmtops in the direction of the ocean.